Juanmazep/cloud9---install-laravel-5.6/README.md

 ## Based on https://github.com/pkeogan/cloud9-install-laravel-5.5

-### It also installs phpMyAdmin, without Mysql upgrade
+### It also installs phpMyAdmin, without Mysql upgrade.
+Username = your cloud9 username, password is empty

 ### Steps